Edexcel GCE Mathematics

 What does the course cover?

-- Mechanics: this applied module introduces students to mathematical modelling of everyday experiences, like driving a car, throwing a ball up in the air, walking across a bridge and playing snooker.
+- Mechanics and Statistics: this applied paper introduces students to mathematical modelling of everyday experiences, like driving a car, throwing a ball up in the air, walking across a bridge and playing snooker.
 In order to be successful in this area you need to be able to visualise a situation and simplify the forces acting on different parts of it.
 You will have a better understanding of how the physical world operates and how to use maths to predict what will happen next following this module.
+Using statistics, you will also get to: Interpret measures of central tendency and variation, extending to standard deviation, understand and use simple, discrete probability distributions (calculation of mean and variance of discrete random variables is excluded), including the binomial distribution, as a model, calculating probabilities using the binomial distribution and use the Normal distribution as a model, finding probabilities using the Normal distribution.

 What skills will the course help you develop?